 Yokoo Sanso is the lodge we stayed for our overnight stay.
 It’s about 10km (3 hours) walk from Kamikochi bus station on easy flat trail, so you should not have any issues reaching this lodge.

 I really loved this place – it’s very nicely built and clean.
-It has a drying room you can dry your jacket and gears in, and a small hot bath house which is great after walking in the cold.
-The two meals included were delicious too!
+It has a drying room you can dry your jacket and gears in, and a small bathhouse with hotspring water which is great after walking in the cold.
+The two meals we had were delicious too!
 3G/4G is available on DOCOMO (one of the telcos in Japan) via satellites, so the speed was not very good and intermittent at best.
 I was able to receive messages on WhatsApp in the morning but not at night when everyone is settling down at the lodge.

-Price: 10,000 yen / person / day for the lodge.
+Price: 14,000 yen / person / day for the lodge.
 This gets you a bunk with blanket and sheets, two meals (dinner and breakfast) and towels.
-However, if you bring your own tents and food, you can camp outside for only 700 yen.
-Their cafeteria also sell bento boxes for 1,000 yen and lunch meals for 1,200 yen (curry, ramen, udon, etc).
+There are cheaper options if you don’t need meals.
+If you bring your own tents and food, you can also camp outside for only 2,000 yen per adult.
+Their cafeteria also sell bento boxes for 1,500 yen and lunch meals for 1,200 yen (curry, ramen, udon, etc).

-How to book: Yokoo Sanso can only be booked via a phone call.
-Check out the Yokoo Sanso reservation page for more information.
+How to book: Check out the Yokoo Sanso reservation page for more information.
 Technically you don’t need to book as they have spillover large room, but you would be sharing this room with 20 people and the price is still the same, so try to book a bunk if you can.

 Official Website: Yokoo-Sanso English website